Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Trajectory General Mellowmax

 which ensures that $\pi_s \geq 0$.
 Replacing the above in ~\eqref{eq:lambda_constraint}, we have that:

 We note the similarity of $\lambda^*$ and the maximal value ~\eqref{eq:operator_max}.
 Plugging $\lambda^*$ back in to $\pi_s^*$, we get

-Finally, plugging $\pi_s^*$ in $ \langle{\pi_s, Q_s} \rangle - \tfrac{1}{\omega}\Omega_{\sigma_\alpha(Q_s), s}^\ttq(\pi_s)$ with some straightforward algebraic manipulations, we obtain ~\eqref{eq:operator_max}.
+Finally, plugging $\pi_s^*$ in $ \langle{\pi_s, Q_s} \rangle - \tfrac{1}{\omega}\Omega_{\alpha}^\ttq(\pi_s)$ with some straightforward algebraic manipulations, we obtain ~\eqref{eq:operator_max}.
 Since both the KL divergence and the negative entropy are strictly convex, ~\eqref{eq:optimal_policy} is the unique maximizer. \end{proof}

-\begin{corollary} For any DCG $(\mathcal{G}, \Phi)$ setting $v^*_x = 0$ for all $x \in \mathcal{X}$ yields unique optimal value/policy functions $(v^*, \pi^*)$ for the GM operator. \end{corollary} \begin{proof} We show this by induction on an inverse topological sorting $s_0,s_1 \ldots, s_n$ of the states of $\mathcal{G}$.
-For a state with no children, the optimal value is uniquely defined to be 0 and there is no policy.
+\begin{corollary} For any DCP $(\mathcal{G}, \Phi)$, the GM operator has unique optimal value/policy functions $(v^*, \pi^*)$. \end{corollary} \begin{proof} We show this by induction on an inverse topological sorting $s_0,s_1 \ldots, s_n$ of the states of $\mathcal{G}$.
+For a state with no children, the optimal value is defined to be 0 and there is no policy.
 Then, assume each state $s_i, i<N$ has a unique optimal value/policy.
 By the properties of the topological sorting, all the children of $s_N$ have a unique optimal value/policy.
 Then, by Prop.~\ref{prop:optimality}, $(v^*_{s_N}, \pi^*_{s_N})$ is also uniquely defined. \end{proof}

 \begin{lemma} For any $Q_s$ and $a$, we have that

 \end{lemma} \begin{proof} By simple algebra,

 \end{proof}